sebag90/sebutils/README.md

 ## Utils:
 * rcat: recursive cat every file in a directory
-* search: perform a regex search on all files in a directory
+* search: perform a regex search on all files in a directory or in the filename
+* rename-enum: rename all the files in a directory with an enumerating pattern: 1, 2, 3 etc...
+* rename-regex: rename files based on regex pattern recognition